georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ## Extension Structure

-In this tutorial, we will take a ook at the `Triangle` extension code.
+In this tutorial, we will take a look at the `Triangle` extension code.
 Usually an Inkscape extension consists of two files, one `.inx` file and one `.py` file.
-The `.inx` file contains xml code describing the interface and the `.py` file is the
+The `.inx` file contains xml code describing the user interface and the `.py` file is the
 Python file.
 The `.py` file usually imports other modules so an extension could involve multiple Python modules.